 THE FOOD RESERVE & MARKETING DEPARTMENT

 The staff establishment in the department is 116 permanent staff.
-During the peak season, the department hires around 6,000 seasonal employees.
+During the peak season, the department hires over 6,000 seasonal employees.

 - Administer the national strategic food reserves